-We are a volunteer group that came together in Summer 2017 to revitalize a small garden at the Cortez Rec Center and open it up to the community.
-Our group operates as a project of the Good Samaritan Center Food Pantry in association with the City of Cortez Parks and Recreation Department.
+We are a volunteer group that came together in Summer 2017 to revitalize a small garden at the Cortez Recreation Center and open it up to the community.
+The garden was originally a Montezuma School to Farm Project garden for programs at the Rec Center.
+Our group operates as a project of the Good Samaritan Center Food Pantry in partnership with the City of Cortez.

-We have created a small community garden adjacent to the current garden that has a total of 19 family, individual and handicap accessible plots available for community members.
+In 2018, we created a small community garden adjacent to the original garden that has a total of 19 family, individual and handicap accessible plots available for residents of Montezuma County.
 The original garden consists of 3 demonstration beds that are a showcase for intensive gardening ideas while providing fresh produce for the food pantry.
 A new children's garden is comprised of 3 additional plots from the original garden along with a sandbox, a "dig area" and growing spaces along the border.

 The entire project is a beautiful space for many activities from potluck meals to outdoor meetings to art workshops.
 We hope people will enjoy eating their lunch in the garden during the workday, relaxing in the shade with a good book, or taking the opportunity to explore the flowers, vegetables, and insects flourishing in the garden.

 We are working to bring community gardens to Cortez and intend for the Rec Center Garden to be a catalyst for more gardens in other parts of the city.
-We are part of the wider movement in the Four Corners region to create a local sustainable food economy.
+We are proud to be part of the wider movement in the Four Corners region creating a local sustainable food economy.

-A diverse and vibrant network of community gardens that inspires people to be self-reliant and to build resilient communities.
+We envision a diverse and vibrant network of community gardens in Cortez that inspires people to be self-reliant and to build resilient communities.

 To create space where people can grow healthy food.